thingsboard/thingsboard.github.io/_includes/docs/user-guide/rule-engine-2-0/nodes/action/rest-call-reply.md

 User made a REST API call to the rule engine to trigger downloading a data file from an external FTP server.
 The rule chain processed this request by connecting to the FTP server, downloading the file, processing the records, and preparing a response with the operation results.
-The "rest api call reply" node sends this data back as the HTTP response body to the original REST API call made to service `monolith` with request ID `a1b2c3d4-e5f6-47a8-b9c0-d1e2f3a4b5c6`.
+The "rest api reply" node sends this data back as the HTTP response body to the original REST API call made to service `monolith` with request ID `a1b2c3d4-e5f6-47a8-b9c0-d1e2f3a4b5c6`.